-(vii) Release minus 1 week (R-1w)
+(vi) Release minus 1 week (R-1w)

 The Developers' Committee determines the certification, or final approval, of the code.
 The repository is turned over to the control of the WRF user support group.
 The final modifications for code identification, documentation, and release readiness are committed.
 The code is packaged and staged for final release.
-The countdown list of WRF user support includes tar file generation, web page updates, documentation updates, and user notification.
+The countdown list of WRF user support includes final tar file generation, web page updates, user notification, and documentation updates.